We have thirty horses and ponies in our care.

 Jack is an extremely nervous horse who was left in the care of the sanctuary as he was not home-able due to his dangerous behaviour.
 He has been here for many years now and with careful handling he is much more manageable

 Azrah was an unwanted foal and came to our sanctuary with an almighty chip on his shoulder.
 He can be very aggressive with other horses and, if the mood takes him, he can be aggressive with people.
-Thankfully the aggression has mellowed a little over the years and he now shares a field with Kes.
+Thankfully the aggression has mellowed a little over the years but he still goes out in the paddock alone

 Honey has been at the sanctuary for many years.
 She suffers from COPD, which if not managed can make her very ill and breathless.
 Honey is a very old lady now, but is keeping pretty well.

 Buddy is everyone’s friend.
 He has been at the sanctuary since 1995 and has many horse friends around him.
 Buddy came from a livestock market as a yearling.
 He has heavily feathered legs and a heavy mane and tail.
 We call him our hippy.

 Sky is a large Shetland, brimming with personality.
 She came to live at the sanctuary because her owner died and she has a condition called laminitus: this is managed at the sanctuary, so that she stays well.